Child poverty in Scotland: The facts

 Child poverty means growing up in families without the resources to ‘obtain the type of diet, participate in the activities and have the living conditions and amenities’ which are the norm in 21st century Scotland (Townsend, 1979).
 Children are considered to be living in poverty if they live in households with less than 60% of median household income.
 This is the key measure used by UK and Scottish Government.

-From latest figures (2015-18) a family is considered as in poverty if they are living on:
+From latest figures (2019-22) a family is considered as in poverty if, after housing costs, they are living on: